CyberT33N/android-cheat-sheet/README.md

 <br><br>

 ## Zip file is corrupt
+- If you can not install custom ROM or any other .zip via and you get the error that zip file is corrupted try:

+1. Format data

-- Try to install your custom ROM with adb sideload.
+2. Try to install your custom ROM with adb sideload.
 You can enable it via your recovery tool.
 Then:
 ```shell
 adb sideload '/home/Userhere/android/topaz/crdriod android 14/crDroidAndroid-14.0-20240505-topaz-v10.4.zip'
 ```